department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-information/personal-information-revision/research/conversation-guide.md

 *Participant is on the Personal Information section page - fields say "edit your personal information to add your [info]"*

 - Now let's consider how you would update your own information on this page.
+When looking at this information, what would you choose to edit first?

+- Great, thank you.
+Well, for the purposes for this testing, we will go in a specific order.
 Could you show me how you would first update your Preferred name?

-- (When Edit State appears) How does this information meet your expectations?
+- (When Edit State appears) How does this information that you see here meet your expectations?
 How does it not meet your expectations?

-- So I do want to mention that all of these answers have been pre-selected, so though you can make different choices, what you see later will not reflect your choices and will instead show what has already been filled in.
+- So before we move forward, I do want to mention that the answers you will see have been pre-selected, so though you can make different choices, what you see later will not reflect your choices and will instead show what has already been filled in.
 Do you have any questions about this?

 - Now, could you show me how you would complete this update?